 No, you are under no obligation to pay any interest for the period that you are enrolled in school or at least half-time.
 As long as you borrowed one of these loans - Subsidized loans, Unsubsidized loans, Parent PLUS loans.

 What does the National Student Loan Data System mean?

 This National Student Loan Data System (NSLDS) is the U.S. Department of Education's central database for the purpose of federal student aid.
-It keeps a track of all the outstanding loans that are still under repayment and will keep a track until they are all paid in full, they help you figure out how much and whom you owe the money to.
+It keeps a track of all the outstanding loans that are still under repayment and will continue doing so until they are all paid in full.
+They help you figure out how much and whom you owe the money to.